 You’ll have to meet credit score guidelines as well as equity guidelines to qualify for a cash-out refinance mortgage loan.
 Check with a reputable lender for details.

-- Lower interest rate on your credit cards and potentially your mortgage
+- Lower interest rates on your credit cards and potentially your mortgage.

 Debt Consolidation May Not Be Right for You